When does Diversity Help Generalization in Classification Ensembles?: Methodology

-Describe $\overline{\margin}(f_{ens},\mathbf{x}_i)$ as in Eq.~(\ref{eq:6-1}), and then according to Eq.~(\ref{eq:6-2}) the margin of the ensemble is obtained
+Describe $\overline{\margin}(f_{ens},\mathbf{x}_i)$ as in Eq.~\eqref{eq:17}, and then according to Eq.~\eqref{eq:18}, the margin of the ensemble is obtained

-based on Eq.~(\ref{eq2}), which is mainly reflecting the difference among different members of the ensemble, i.e., diversity.
-Let $\mathbf{x}^*$ be the very instance where the ensemble reaches the minimum of the margin $\gamma(\mathbf{c}) \,,$ that is,
+based on Eq.~\eqref{eq:23}, which is mainly reflecting the difference among different members of the ensemble, \ie{} diversity.
+Let $\mathbf{x}^*$ be the very instance where the ensemble reaches the minimum of the margin $\gamma(\mathbf{w}) \,,$ that is,